Make Your Own Backyard Rope Swing: DIY Tutorial

 - Once your ropes are in place, take the hanging ends and tie another double-bowline knot on each.
 Once secure, attach your two carabiners to the ropes end.
 Now you are ready to enjoy your swing!

-From learning how to make a rope swing to tutorials on how to tie a bowline knot, SGT KNOTS is the best place to find the inspiration and Knot Tutorials you need to tackle all of your DIY projects, and we want to see how they turn out!
+From learning how to make a rope swing to tutorials on to understanding when to use a bowline knot, SGT KNOTS is the best place to find the inspiration and Knot Tutorials you need to tackle all of your DIY projects, and we want to see how they turn out!
 Be sure to share your DIY rope swing results with us on Facebook (SGT KNOTS Supply Co) and Instagram (@SGTKNOTS), and visit the SGT KNOTS Blog to stay up to date on the latest DIY and knot tying tutorials!

 Rope Used in Featured Image: Twisted Dacron Polyester Rope